I am not an angry man. It takes a lot to get me angry. And when I’m lit, watch out, I explode.

 - Father, My Father: Forgiving My Dad and Myself on Father’s Day

-images: father and son in pool, my rage, john mcelhenney, cc 2014
+images: father and son in pool, john mcelhenney, cc 2014